 After picking you up

-from the hotel, we will start the Lima city tour at the wonderful Larco Museum, located in the
+from the hotel located in the city of Lima, we will start the city tour at the wonderful Larco Museum, located in the

 traditional neighborhood of Pueblo Libre.